The Sword of Shibito: Characters

+Media

+Original Series

+Originally, the series was published by Schola, however, the company went bankrupt in 1999, publishing only one volume, Gentosha began to publish the series from then on in Comic Birz.

+The New Sword of Shibito

+A sequel series titled The New Sword of Shibito (新 しびとの剣, Shin Shibito no Ken) was released by Gentosha and serialised in Comic Birz.

 Reception

 Mania.com's Jarred Pine criticises the manga for its art, which is "a horrible mess".
 Animefringe's authors agreed and noted that "the cover art looks great and you get two pages in the manga that look excellent so it’s upsetting to see this".